surgeslc/GitHub-avatar-downloader/README.md

 On completion, the program will exit: a user should see the same command prompt as before it ran.

+The program doesn't currently handle situations in which a user fails to enter both a repoOwner and repoName.

 ## Example with Comments

 Command Line Entered at Prompt: